 This includes those soliciting sales, making repairs, providing maintenance, collecting on accounts payable, delivering property sold to customers, installing products after shipment, training employees, contractors, brokers, agents or others on an out-of-state entity’s behalf, providing technical assistance, or providing any form of consulting services.

-This is expected to most affect large companies online like Amazon, eBay, Overstock, and others that do significant business in the state.
+This affects large companies online like Amazon, eBay, Overstock, and others that do significant business in the state.
 For retailers who use FBA via Amazon, this may affect you.

-The State of Michigan has a detailed list of what is subject to sales tax collection in the state.
-The vast majority of physical goods are subject to sales tax collection.
+The State of Michigan has a detailed list of what is subject to state sales tax collection in the state.
+For the vast majority of tangible personal property tax is collected.
 There are, however, exceptions, which include:

-If you are deemed to have sales tax nexus in Michigan, you must register to collect sales tax in the state.
-The process for registering is made easier thanks to Michigan’s One Stop Website for businesses.
-To get started, you will need all of your personal and business identification materials, a list of locations of your offices, and a specific rundown of the major business activity you perform in the state.
+If you are deemed to have sales tax nexus in Michigan, you must register to collect sales tax in the state to ensure sales tax compliance.
+The registration process for a sales tax license is easier thanks to Michigan’s One Stop Website for businesses.
+To get started, you will need all your personal and business identification materials, a list of locations of your offices, and a specific rundown of the major business activity you perform in the state.

-There is no fee to register for sales and use tax collection in Michigan and the process is completed and your certificate provided between 7-10 days after registering (if done electronically).
+There is no fee to register for sales and use tax collection in Michigan.
+The process is completed, and your certificate is provided 7-10 days after registering (if done electronically)

 Michigan offers a discount to those who pay their collected sales tax early or on time on a regular basis.
 The discount varies depending on what is owed and on your filing frequency.
 Because one third of the 6% sales tax rate cannot be discounted, it is recommended you use the calculator available on the Michigan Department of Treasury website to calculate this number.